simvue-io/docs/docs/python-client/getting-started.md

 source $HOME/simvue_venv/bin/activate
 simvue_sender
 ```
-The highlighted line will need to be adjusted as appropriate to point to a virtual environment where the Simvue module is installed.
+The highlighted line will need to be adjusted as appropriate to point to a virtual environment where the Simvue module is installed
+(see the top of this page).

-Then setup a cron to run this script every minute
+Then setup a cron to run this script every minute, for example:
 ```
 chmod a+xr $HOME/simvue_sender.sh
 echo "* * * * * $HOME/simvue_sender.sh" | crontab -